Gyurmatag/concentration-tracker/README.md

 # Concentration Tracker

-A Chrome extension for tracking focus time as part of a TED community science experiment on attention and concentration.
+A Chrome extension for tracking focus time as part of a TED and Shiwaforce collaboration for community science research on attention and concentration.

 ## Features